-Specifically, the narrative should describe:
+Specifically, elements of the narrative should include:

-- a.
+a.
 How the agency has incorporated the IPERIA listed Do Not Pay databases into existing business processes and programs (e.g., online searches, batch processing, continuous monitoring, etc.), or how and when the agency plans to begin using the databases, as appropriate.
 Agencies should list their efforts separately from the screening of payments performed through the tools offered by the Treasury Do Not Pay Business Center (e.g., agencies that receive death data directly from SSA).
-The databases include: - 1. the Death Master File of the Social Security Administration (DMF), - 2. the General Services Administration's Excluded Parties List System (EPLS), (or the updated System for Award Management (SAM)) - 3. the Debt Check Database of the Department of the Treasury (Debt Check), - 4. the Credit Alert System or Credit Alert Interactive Voice Response System of the Department of Housing and Urban Development (CAIVRS), - 5. the List of Excluded Individuals/Entities of the Office of Inspector General of the Department of Health and Human Services (LEIE), and - 6. the Prisoner Update Processing System of the Social Security Administration (PUPS), as added to IPERIA by the Bipartisan Budget Act of 2013, Public Law 113-67; - b.
-How the agency has incorporated databases not listed in IPERIA into existing business processes and programs to prevent improper payments (e.g., online searches, batch processing, or continuous monitoring).
+The databases include:

+- i. the death records maintained by the Commissioner of Social Security; - ii. the General Services Administration's Excluded Parties List System (EPLS), (or the updated System for Award Management (SAM)); - iii. the Debt Check Database of the Department of the Treasury (Debt Check); - iv. the Credit Alert System or Credit Alert Interactive Voice Response System of the Department of Housing and Urban Development (CAIVRS); - v. the List of Excluded Individuals/Entities of the Office of Inspector General of the Department of Health and Human Services (LEIE); and - vi. the Prisoner Update Processing System of the Social Security Administration (PUPS), as added to IPERIA by the Bipartisan Budget Act of 2013, Pub.
+L. 113-67: - b.
+How the agency has incorporated databases not listed in IPERIA into existing business processes and programs to prevent improper payments (e.g., online searches, batch processing, or continuous monitoring). - c.
-- c.
 Any process improvements attributable to the Do Not Pay Initiative for the previous FY (e.g., improved controls over awards, reduction in FTE required for monitoring, or improvements in review documentation), as appropriate; - d.
-The frequency of corrections or identification of incorrect information provided to original source agencies (as described in OMB Memorandum M-13-20) (Note: this applies to original source agencies and Treasury); - e.
-A thoughtful analysis linking agency efforts in establishing internal controls and reducing improper payment rates to the Do Not Pay Initiative, as appropriate.
-When applicable, this analysis will link the improper payments caused by failing to verify appropriate data prior to payment reported in the Improper Payment Root Cause Category Matrix (Table 2) above to reviews with databases (whether included in IPERIA or not) in Table 7; and - f.
+The frequency of corrections or identification of incorrect information provided to the original source agencies (as described in OMB Memorandum M-13-20) (Note: this applies to original source agencies and to Treasury); - e.
+A thoughtful analysis linking agency efforts in establishing internal controls and reducing improper payment rates through the Do Not Pay Initiative, as appropriate.
+When applicable, this analysis will link the improper payments caused by failing to verify appropriate data prior to payment reported in the Improper Payment Root Cause Category Matrix (Table 2) above to reviews with databases (whether included in IPERIA or not) in Table 8; and - f.
 Include the table (Table 7) reflecting the dollar amounts and the number of payments reviewed for improper payments between October 1 through September 30, 20XX (FY).
 Agencies should complete the table, in numbers and dollars, with payment reviews for all databases, and include a footnote listing the databases used for payment screening (whether included in IPERIA or not).
-The DNP Business Center will provide summary information to OMB on behalf of their customer agencies.
-Agencies may submit alternative reports to the table format after approval from OMB. - g.
-Dollars shall be displayed in millions and shall be carried out by at least two decimal points or be carried out to as many decimal points as the agency deems necessary to convey accurate information beyond two decimal points.
+Agencies may request the Do Not Pay Business Center to provide summary information for report preparation.
+Agencies may submit alternative reports to the table format after gaining approval from OMB. - g.
+Dollars shall be displayed in millions and shall be carried out by at least two decimal points or carried out to as many decimal points as the agency deems necessary to convey accurate information beyond two decimal points.

-Table 7 Results of the Do Not Pay Initiative in Preventing Improper Payments (\$ in millions)
+Table 7 Results of the Do Not Pay Initiative in Preventing Improper Payments (in millions)

-Number (#) of payments reviewed for possible improper payments Dollars (\$) of payments reviewed for possible improper payments Number (#) of payments stopped Dollars (\$) of payments stopped Number (#) of potential improper payments reviewed and determined accurate Dollars (\$) of potential improper payments reviewed and determined accurate

-Reviews with the IPERIA specified databases

-Reviews with databases not listed in IPERIA
+Number (#) of payments reviewed for possible improper payments Dollars (\$) of payments reviewed for possible improper payments Number (#) of payments stopped Dollars (\$) of payments stopped Number (#) of potential improper payments reviewed and determined accurate Dollars (\$) of potential improper payments reviewed and determined accurate Reviews with the Do Not Pay databases Reviews with databases not listed in IPERIA as Do Not Pay databases

-For reporting purposes, the kind of data in question would include: 17
+For reporting purposes, the kind of data in question would include:76